nesi/snakemake_workshop/workshop_material/03_create_a_basic_workflow.md

 +         "fastqc {input.R1} {input.R2} -o ../results/fastqc/ -t {threads}"
 ```

 Let's test the workflow!
-First we need to be in the `workflow` directory where the Snakefile is
+First we need to be in the `workflow` directory, where the Snakefile is

 ```bash
 cd demo_workflow/workflow/